lobsang/medialib-server/README.md

 * On the fly transcoding of media data.
 * Server side searching for concerts of artists you are interested in at locations near your.
 * Integration with last.fm or other services.

-Refer to the [content types description](medialib-server/blob/master/content_types.md) for details on how I envision the service REST API.

 Companion Projects